ccmbioinfo/ccm_benchmate/docs/index.md

 interactions that are mostly manually curated at different levels.
 You will need a free API key to be able to use this module.
 You can obtain one [here](https://webservice.thebiogrid.org/)
 + [IntAct](https://www.ebi.ac.uk/intact/home): Simlar to BioGrid this database contains interaction data.
 You can query this database to arbitrary depth to obtain information about different biological complexes and much more.
++ [AlphaGenome](https://www.alphagenomedocs.com/index.html): AlphaGenome is a server running the latest alphagenome models for variant, sequence and genomic interval consequence/feature predictions.

 You can see a detailed overview of each of the modules in the [APIs](apis.md) section.
 If you have suggestions for an API please create an issue with a description of the request and why that is important for your research and others.